VowpalWabbit/coba/examples/README.md

 For all these examples it is assumed that the dependencies in environment.yml file have been installed.

-If you are running locally the easiest way install the dependencies is by using conda to create environment.yml.
+If you are running locally the easiest way to install the dependencies is by using conda to create environment.yml.

 If you are viewing this on the web you use this [link](https://mybinder.org/v2/gh/VowpalWabbit/Coba/HEAD?filepath=examples) to start a Jupyter environment with all dependencies installed.